Andrew-Ochieng/color-flipper/README.md

 ## About The Project

-    This is a countdown timer built to show the remaining days to the Moringa School Cohort 26 2023 Graduation just so that the students can keep working hard knowing that there's light at the end of the tunnel.
+    This is a color flipper site that generates random colors on each click of the button.
+It's a good game to pass time with.